-Up until now, Chinese car companies have focused on selling vehicles solely to those in China, rather than the rest of the world.
-And with approximately 1.4 billion people in China, who can blame them?
-But things are changing now and 2015 has been seeing the emergence of global Chinese auto manufacturers that are trying to make an impact in other parts of the world, including the United States.
+Up until now, Chinese firms have focused on selling solely to those in China, rather than the rest of the world.
+And with approximately 1.4 billion people, who can blame them?
+But things are changing now and 2015 has been seeing the emergence of global auto manufacturers that are trying to make an impact in other parts of the world, including the United States.

 Chinese Brands